 Mass Rapid Transit line (MRT)

-This line, which will link Sungei Buloh (connecting with the KTM Komuter) in the north and Kajang in the south, currently stops at Semantan station.
-This is one stop away from the KL Sentral Station at Muzium Negara, which will be connected by a tunnel at the eastern end of the station.
-There is currently no indicated completion date available.
+This line links Sungei Buloh (connecting with the KTM Komuter) in the north and Kajang in the south.
+KL Sentral Station connects to the Muzium Negara station, by a tunnel/covered bridge at the eastern end of the station.

 Airline Offices, changing money